AyyaduraiAgalya/Financial-Analytics-System/README.md

 ## Documentation
 This project is documented thoroughly to ensure ease of use and scalability.
 Below are links to detailed documentation on various components of the project:

-- [AWS RDS Setup Guide](docs/AWS-RDS-Setup.md): Detailed setup and configuration information for the Amazon RDS instance used in this project.
+- [AWS RDS Setup Guide](docs/AWS-RDS-Setup.md): Detailed setup and configuration information for the Amazon RDS instance used in this project (transitioned to free resources (local PostgreSQL) to manage costs while maintaining full project functionality).
 - [AWS S3 Setup Guide](docs/AWS-S3-Setup.md): Configuration details and security measures implemented for Amazon S3 storage used in the project.
+- [AWS Lambda Automate Data Fetching Documentation](docs/AWS-Lambda-Automate-Data-Fetching.md): Detailed documentation on the setup, implementation, and challenges faced with AWS Lambda for automating data fetching.

 ## Getting Started